top of page

 2019.
 Disability and Gender Narratives.
 [Invited Talk].
 Disability, Society, and Culture Seminar Series.
 Columbia University, NYC

 2019.
-Identity Stories: Representing Visual Disability and Masculinity and in Personal Narrative.
+Identity Stories: Disability and Masculinity.
 Disability & Society Roundtable.
 American Sociological Association

 2017.
-As We Are: Blind and Visually Impaired Self-Identity Narratives.
+As We Are: Visual Disability Narratives.
 Poster Presentation.
 Sociological Association of Ireland

 2016.
-Being Seen and Heard on Our Terms: Emerging Themes in Blind and Visually Impaired Men's Personal Identity Narratives.
+Being Seen and Heard on Our Terms: Emerging Themes in Visually Disabled Men's Identity Narratives.
 Critical Dialogues Panel.
 Society for the Study of Social Problems

 2015.
-Out of Sight, Still in Mind: Blind and Visually Impaired Women's Accounts of Ideal Femininity.
+Out of Sight, Still in Mind: Visually Disabled Women's Accounts of Femininity.
 Body and Embodiment Round Table.
 Eastern Sociological Society

 2015.
 Invited Presider and Discussant.
 Body & Embodiment Roundtable.
 Eastern Sociological Association Conference